 A culinary education is expensive.
 However, no student should hesitate to apply because of financial considerations.
 We will work with you to develop an individualized financial aid plan.
 Your education is an investment.
 We know you will graduate from New England Culinary Institute with the skills to be successful and to continue to grow your earning power.

 I love cooking, but do I really want to be a chef?

 The field of food service is growing rapidly.
 Food communications, teaching, sales, and research and development are all new career paths for culinarians.
 Attending NECI is a good way to get a feel for whether the kitchen is the right place for you, since you will get the real-world experience while you are in school.
-Completing the program through the Bachelor of Arts in Hospitality and Restaurant Management can open additional options for you.
+Completing the program through the Bachelor of Arts in Food and Beverage Business Management can open additional options for you.
 NECI graduates have gone on to become food writers, consultants, test kitchen managers, research chefs, entrepreneurs, and sales executives.